aparnakhadatkar/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-01b-mysql-lab.md

----
-lab:
-    title: 'Explore Azure Database for MySQL'
-    module: 'Explore relational data in Azure'
----

 # Explore Azure Database for MySQL

 In this exercise you'll provision an Azure Database for MySQL resource in your Azure subscription.

 This lab will take approximately **5** minutes to complete.

-## Before you start

-You'll need an [Azure subscription](https://azure.microsoft.com/free) in which you have administrative-level access.

 ## Provision an Azure Database for MySQL resource